grunk-dev/grunk/docs/code.rst

-The output features can be queried from the returned `AlgorithmPtr` instance, see also the :ref:`advanced section <advanced>`.
+The output features can be queried from the returned `ActionPtr` instance, see also the :ref:`advanced section <advanced>`.

 .. code-block:: cpp